Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + repeated use of similiar logic/functionality has been compressed into reusable functions to ease the code as well as to make it more efficient
 + socket.io Multiple room functionality is used (obviously)
 + users alternate between 2 types of rooms - game rooms and default room (connected) - helps with the maintenance and update of interface information for individual connected- and registered sockets
-+ chat has a built-in feature to auto-scroll down to the latest typed message in the chatbox
++ chat has a built-in feature to auto-scroll down to the latest typed message in the chatbox (Quality of life)
 + Clientside disconnect detection which will "update page" on connection break - causing the application to "restart" in interface to match the data-reset that occured if/when node was restarted.
 + Both username registration and lobbyname registration got Anti-nameclash-feature that avoids duplicates of the same name.
 + Game room chat feature have user textColor embedding, if client is typing, hes doing so in black textcolor, whilst if other connected socket is typing, his text is displayed with blue textcolor.